WELCOME TO THE UNIVERSITY OF ROCHESTER HOSPICE AND PALLIATIVE MEDICINE FELLOWSHIP PROGRAM

 - We also offer a geriatric track, in which fellows are jointly interviewed for palliative care and geriatrics fellowships.
 In this track, fellows spend more of their time at Highland Hospital, our excellent UR affiliated community hospital with a geriatric focus.

 Applying to the Program

-The application (in Word format) for the Palliative Care Fellowship within the Division of Palliative Care can be viewed on-screen and can be printed.
-Typed applications are preferred or hand-written legibly.
-Please note that you must be a U.S. citizen, permanent U.S. resident, or J1 Visa holder to apply to the Palliative Care Program.
-H1B visas are not acceptable for training at the University of Rochester and your application cannot be considered.
+For consideration for the Hospice and Palliative Medicine Fellowship Program within the Division of Palliative Care, please print our fellowship application.
+Typed applications are preferred.
+Please note that all applicants must be a U.S. citizen, permanent U.S. resident, or a J1 Visa holder to apply to the Palliative Care Program.